Vonr/Flow/README.md

-# Fabric Example Mod
+# Flow

+A movement enhancing mod for 1.16 fabric.

+## Status

+VERY WIP: Not expected to work on servers, should work on clients.

+## Features

+Dashing - Boosts you in the direction you're looking in, gives you 10 ticks of invincibility, and 30 ticks of cooldown.

-## Setup
+## Planned Features

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Config system.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This template is available under the LGPL-3.0 license.